eternalseptember/rpi-test/README.md

 * [I can't understand the django-markdownx's usage](https://stackoverflow.com/questions/42416123/i-cant-understand-the-django-markdownxs-usage/42418210#42418210) Search result I found on duckduckgo.
 * [How to Render Markdown Content in Django](https://bastakiss.com/blog/django-6/how-to-render-markdown-content-in-django-388) Search result I found on duckduckgo.
 * [How to Use Django-Markdownx for Your Blog](https://blog.existenceundefined.com/2023/07/test.html) Google gives me this search result a week after I resolved this issue, while researching a different problem (how to customize markdownxadminpanel).

+#### Note

+I have since turned off autoescape in `settings.py` (because this is intended to be a personal project hosted on a LAN where I'm the only user), so I have removed the `| safe` filters from my templates.

 ### Stray Paragraph Tag